-This summer I participated in the Wharton World Research Assistantship Program (WRAP) advised by Professor Brian Berkey from Penn’s Legal Studies department and Dr. Lisa McNeill from the University of Otago in Dunedin, New Zealand.
+This summer I participated in the Wharton World Research Assistantship Program (WRAP) advised by Professor Brian Berkey from Wharton’s Legal Studies & Business Ethics department and Dr. Lisa McNeill from the University of Otago in Dunedin, New Zealand.

 My research focused on the different motivations of university students to purchase secondhand clothing.
 Specifically, I studied how students of various ethnic groups respond to sustainability initiatives when they purchase denim.
 After an extensive literature review, I designed a Qualtrics survey that asked baseline demographic questions like age and income level and then asked users to rank how likely they were to purchase three pairs of jeans.
 The survey is still collecting responses, after which I will analyze the results.